PixInsight AutoIntegrate.js Script

 Masked Stretch is a good choice when Auto STF does not give a good image.
 For example with bright galaxy images Masked Stretch is a good choice as it keeps brightness in control and gives better saturation.

 A minimal Histogram based stretch is done before Masked Stretch.
 This can help with stars that can be too pointlike with Masked Stretch.
+There is a separate parameter for the histogram prestretch target.

 Histogram stretch

 Histogram stretch is a very simple stretch that moves the histogram median or peak to the target value.
 Stretch is done iteratively in small steps.
-Also a selected amount of shadow clipping can be done.

 Histogram stretch works best with images that are processed with the Crop to common area option.